georgysavva/mc-multiplayer-data/README.md

 - Synchronize action data with visual observations
 - Capture precise movement and interaction data

-### Mineflayer Pathfinder

-Although we maintain a fork of the mineflayer pathfinder library, we haven't made any modifications to it.

 ## Installation

 1. Clone this repository: